Frequently Asked Questions

 What do I do when I find a property I am interested in?

 If you are interested in a property, contact the landlord or Estate Agent directly to arrange a viewing.
 If you decide to take the property your landlord will issue you with a copy of the contract and you should be given at least 24 hours to decide whether to take it or not.
-The Students' Union Advice and Help Centre
+The Students' Union Advice Service offers advice within their webpages regarding contract checks.

 Will bills be included in rent?

 Check on the details of each property to check to see if gas/electricity and other charges such as water rates and internet charges are included.
 If they are not included, you should expect to pay around £12+ per person per week extra.
 Ask the current tenants/landlord when you visit the property to let you know what they have been paying.
 Remember, if you go for a bills inclusive option, this may include charges for weeks when you are not actually living in the property i.e. during vacation periods.
 You may be asked to sign an extra agreement covering the bill free element, which you should also check along with the rest of your contract.

 How long should I expect my contract to be?